Have an offer for 1000 an acre. Is this fair or should I hold out?

 My family has acreage in 2 of the 3 areas you listed and I don’t think that is a fair offer.
 However, see my above post.
 Questionable title (RISK) and a bad lease could easily bring the value down to that or less.

 Unknowns is the key word & risk.
 I have bought minerals for the last 40 years.
 Very few ever produce.
-General we value them at 2 or 3 times the lease bonus for those mineral with leasing potential and a low possible of being drilled.
+Generally we value them at 2 or 3 times the lease bonus for those minerals with leasing potential and a low possibility of being drilled.
 I have minerals that have never been leased and do not expect my grandchildren to be able to lease them.
 In areas where the minerals should get drilled then, then it depends on whether they are leased or not.
 Price then becomes dependent on perceived production and how long it will take to get your money back.
 Assuming the well does not crater.
-Minerals can have a lot of up side, but there is always risk.
-The down side is what to pay for them.
-Minerals are commodities just gold or silver.
+Minerals can have a lot of upside, but there is always risk.
+The downside is what to pay for them.
+Minerals are commodities just like gold or silver.

 My advice would be to read around here, there’s lots of great advice and do some searching to figure out exactly what you have.
 Then you can shop it around and see how much people are willing to pay and make your decision from there.